 A child is any person under the age of 181.
 We base our child labor prohibition and elimination approach on the internationally agreed definitions provided in the ILO Conventions 138 and 182.
 "Child labor" is defined as work that deprives children of their childhood, potential, and dignity, and which is harmful to their physical and mental development.
 Not all work performed by children should be classified as child labor and targeted for elimination.
 This includes light work that does not affect their health and/or personal development; or interfere with their education.
-We have developed a clear guideline which includes details of a hazardous work list which is found here.
+We have developed a clear guideline which includes details of a hazardous work list which is found in the Agricultural Labor Practices (ALP) Standard and Guidance.